getlago/lago-docs/docs/guide/05_plans/charges.md

 You have several charge model options to price these additional charges (following below).

+## Number of decimals for charges
+Lago lets you create charges with 5 decimals as a maximum (example: $0.00012).
+It gives you the flexibility to charge features with a high granularity, especially if you are running a cloud company.

+It's useful to mention that all charges are invoiced in `amount_cents`.
+Thus, Lago automatically rounds the price to be charged (example: USD 1102 `amount_cents` = $11.02).

 ## The Standard charge model
 Select a **standard charge model** if you charge the same price for each unit consumed.
 This charge model can be applied only for additional charges triggered by your [Billable metrics](../billable-metrics/overview).